- Ambulatory Care

 - Trauma Intensive Care

 During each experience, the resident is expected to perform independently and demonstrate proficiency in pharmacy practice.
 Clinical staff members with practice responsibilities in these areas serve as preceptors for the training experiences.
-Residents will spend seven months in ambulatory care, critical care, inpatient drug distribution, specialized clinical pharmacy services, medicine, drug information/drug policy development/practice management, and three months of electives from any of the above bulleted experiences.
+Residents will spend required months in ambulatory care, critical care, inpatient drug distribution, specialized clinical pharmacy services, medicine, drug information/drug policy development/practice management, surgery, with three months of electives from any of the above experiences.
 Three elective experiences permit the resident to expand abilities and skills in areas of particular interest.
 The broad scope of pharmacy services offered provides flexibility to pursue individual goals.

 During the program, the resident must complete a self-directed research project.
 The scope, magnitude and type of project may vary widely according to individual interests but must be completed in a manner suitable for presentation and publication.
 The resident presents the research project at a regional residency conference in the spring.